 - facilities where it’s possible to watch and record people as they engage with designs, prototypes and live public sector services

-User research participants
+Rules for user research participants

 As a user research participants supplier, you must be able to:

 - recruit participants with a range of experience, for example you should consider diversity, people who are digitally excluded, as well as those who have low literacy or digital skills, and those who need assisted digital support

 - recruit user research participants who best reflect the users of a service, for example a specific target user group such as victims, witnesses or jurors